jquevremont/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2022.md

     - For CVA6 integrators and users: HW, SW, ASIC, FPGA… viewpoints
 - Design document
     - Explains the “How”: design choices…
-    - Not prescriptive, written during or after the design.
+    - Not prescriptive, written during or after the design
-	- Useful for next projects.
+	- Useful for next projects and certain certification schemes
 - Verification Environment Specification
     - User manual for the verification environment testbenches, testcases, verification components, etc.
     - Description of the testbench structure and theory of operation